 What do homeowners insurance policies cover?

-Each policy differs according to the policy holder’s needs, but most contain dwelling coverage, personal property coverage, liability coverage and additional living expenses coverage.
-There are plenty of other coverage options that can be added to any policy depending on your needs.
+Standard home insurance policies include dwelling coverage, personal property coverage, liability coverage and additional living expenses coverage.
+However, there are plenty of other coverage options that can be added to any policy for additional protection, depending on your needs.
+Shop around to compare what the best home insurance companies have to offer.

 What is the typical cost of home insurance coverage?